ctu-mrs/ctu-mrs.github.io/docs/system/motor_thrust_model.md

 $$ m=\frac{1}{g}\left ( \frac{T-b}{a} \right )^{2} $$

 This mass estimate is used for landing detection, and can be used for other purposes, like confirmation of payload attachment/release based on change in the mass of the UAV.

-## Thrust curve estimation

-The parameters $$ a $$ and $$ b $$ are measured empirically, either by running tests on a static thrust measuring test stand, or by doing a few test flights with an UAV, changing its mass (by attaching additional payload) and observing the throttle value needed for hover.